 Cutting-edge project to build reliable testing environments for autonomous vehicles and deliver real-world traffic data analytics

-Cepton, a leading provider of intelligent, lidar-based solutions, and the Austrian Industry and Testing Alliance ALP.Lab have partnered to build lidar-equipped testing environments for studying complicated road driving situations.
+SAN JOSE, Calif.--(BUSINESS WIRE)--Cepton, a leading provider of intelligent, lidar-based solutions, and Testing Alliance ALP.Lab have partnered to build lidar-equipped testing environments for studying complicated road driving situations.
 For the first time in Austria, this project will deliver real-world traffic data from complex urban and rural alpine intersections.

 As an alliance of automotive suppliers such as Magna and AVL, and as a partner to scientific organizations like Virtual Vehicle Research, Joanneum Research and Graz University of Technology, ALP.Lab delivers real-life data on complex traffic situations to test the capabilities of the autonomous driving systems, and helps enable solutions to reduce accidents and improve traffic flows.